kumaladewi20/kumaladewi20/README.md

 - 🔭 I’m currently working on creating a personal portfolio website while continuously learning new skills in software engineering

-- 🌱 I’m currently learning React.js, Flutter, and Shell Scripting
+- 🌱 I’m currently learning React.js and Shell Scripting

 - 📫 How to reach me kumaladewi2178@gmail.com